nickjanssen/angus/README.md

 Builds and serves a configured app for **production**.
 Files will be minified and concatenated.

 For both commands, you can find the built files inside the `dist/` folder.
-You can also use the `app` parameter to specify an app to  bebuilt, which is the name of a folder inside `src/`.
+You can also use the `app` parameter to specify an app to be built, which is the name of a folder inside `src/`.

 ### `config.json`
 If no `app` parameter is given, a `config.json` file in the root folder of Angus is checked.
 The file can contain these values: